 This is why you’ve gotta have a guarantee disclaimer or earnings disclaimer in your client contract.
 Your clients have to know the results your company shares, either through reviews or promotional materials, are not necessarily guaranteed.
 They are POSSIBLE and have been achieved by past clients, but cannot be promised.
 Make sure your client understands that not not achieving their desired results isn’t necessarily grounds for a refund.

-If you needed a little extra push to get started with the process here it is – all of our coaching contracts, whether you offer 1-1 coaching, group coaching, digital products/courses, ALREADY include the disclaimers you need to protect yourself from any type of liability.
+If you needed a little extra push to get started with the process here it is – all of our coaching contracts, whether you offer 1-1 coaching, group coaching, digital products/courses, already include the disclaimers you need to reduce liability of any kind.
 We’ve got you covered!

 *The information presented in this blog post is for educational & informational purposes only.
 This should not be a substitute for customized legal advice from a licensed professional in a private setting.
 If you need legal advice, please consult with an attorney.
 This is not a law firm.